Shopify/shopify-api-js/docs/reference/auth/getEmbeddedAppUrl.md

 If you need to redirect a request to your embedded app URL you can use `getEmbeddedAppUrl`.

-Using this utility ensures that embedded app URL is properly constructed and brings the merchant to the right place.
+Using this method ensures that the embedded app URL is properly constructed and brings the merchant to the right place.
 It is more reliable than using the shop param.

-This utility relies on the host query param being a Base 64 encoded string.
+This method relies on the host query param being a Base 64 encoded string.
 All requests from Shopify should include this param in the correct format.

 ## Example